-Lastly, it is worth noting that TIG welding, given the power and challenge involved, is far less likely to be powered exclusively by a 110v machine compared to the other two options listed here.
+Lastly, it is worth noting that TIG welding, given the power and challenges involved, is far less likely to be powered exclusively by a 110v machine compared to the other two options listed here.

-That’s why we have compiled a range of MIG, TIG, Stick and – in some of the most intriguing cases – multi-facet welders which offer more than one option.
+That’s why we have compiled a range of MIG, TIG, Stick, and – in some of the most intriguing cases – multi-facet welders which offer more than one option.